jharwell/sierra/docs/src/plugins/devguide.rst

 ========================

-The page details some general guidelines that all SIERRA plugins should follow for maximum compatibility and usability.
+The page details some general guidelines that all SIERRA plugins should follow for maximum compatibility and usability, as well as tutorials for developing plugins common to all types.

 Naming
 ======